re-framejs/re-framejs/docs/MentalModelOmnibus.md

 If you have that data, then you can reproduce the error.

 re-frame allows you to time travel, even in a production setting.
-Install the "checkpoint" state into `app-db` and then "play forward" through the collection of dispatched events.
+Install the "checkpoint" state into `appDb` and then "play forward" through the collection of dispatched events.

 The only way the app "moves forwards" is via events.
 "Replaying events" moves you step by step towards the error causing problem.

-This is perfect for debugging assuming, of course, you are in a position to capture a checkpoint of `app-db`, and the events since then.
+This is perfect for debugging assuming, of course, you are in a position to capture a checkpoint of `appDb`, and the events since then.

 Here's Martin Fowler's [description of Event Sourcing](http://martinfowler.com/eaaDev/EventSourcing.html).